 Heat warning issued for several areas

-A warm weather advisory has been issued for residents of the Northern, North-Central, North-Western, Western, Southern, and Eastern provinces, as well as the Ratnapura and Monaragala districts.
+A warm weather advisory has been issued for residents of the Northern, North-central, North-western, Western, Southern and Eastern provinces and Rathnapura, Monaragala districts.

 “The Heat Index Forecast is calculated by using relative humidity and maximum temperature and this is the condition that is felt on your body”, said the Met Department in a statement.